 Actually, there is a solution to this problem.
 It's called Enterprise Content Management (ECM) and came up in the 2000 years.
 These ECM systems were well-suited for managing mission-critical information and processes, but they did not provide a pleasant user experience.
 That was a disappointment.

-Systemscope research shows that over 50 percent of ECM projects had lower takeover rates than expected.
-And even worse, 50 percent have failed completely.
+Research from Systemscope shows that over 50 percent of ECM projects had lower takeover rates than expected.
+And what's worse, 50 percent failed completely.
 So it's no wonder that workarounds have become a solution.
 So what's the problem?
 Why are ECM systems not suitable for employees?

 A step behind reality

 Many ECM systems were developed before this rapid development began.
 Now their abilities lie behind the modern business reality, which is why employees are forced to find workarounds for doing your job.

 Every conceivable way we manage our business has changed in the past ten years.
 In particular, four forces have shaped our way of working today.

 - Mobility: Today, almost all the world can be reached by smartphone, so businesses need to meet special customer expectations and provide mobile services that improve the quality of life and convenience of their customers.

 - analysis: Organizations need to manage unbelievable amounts of data and identify the critical information they need to improve their customer experience, or the data needed to run applications and devices.